Inedo/upack/README.md

 ## Installation

+#### On Windows:

-The upack command-line tool does not require any installation; you can download directly from the [GitHub Releases Page](https://github.com/Inedo/upack/releases) or as a [Chocolatey Package](https://chocolatey.org/packages/upack).
+The upack command-line tool does not require any installation; you can download directly from the [GitHub Releases Page](https://github.com/Inedo/upack/releases).

+#### .NET Core (Linux, Unix, etc...):

+You will need to install the [.NET Core Runtime 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) and download the latest .Net Core 3.1 upack release from the [GitHub Releases Page](https://github.com/Inedo/upack/releases).

 ## Command Line Reference

+##### On Windows:

     upack «command»

+##### On .NET Core:

+When running the .NET Core version of you upack, you will need to use `dotnet upack.dll` instead of `upack`.

+    dotnet upack.dll «command»

 Where command is one of the following: